Weather

 Crowds & Costs

-There's no getting around it: June falls in the peak summer season That means prices for flights and hotels will be higher than at any other time of the year (often 100% higher than in the low season).
-Therefore it's wise to book everything as far in advance as possible, including tickets for attractions and sights within the country.
+There's no getting around it: June falls in the peak summer season.
+That means prices for flights and hotels will be higher than at any other time of the year (often 100% higher than in the low season).
+Therefore, it's wise to book everything as far in advance as possible, including tickets for attractions and sights within the country.

 Where to Go

 If the goal is to beat the summer crowds, then consider forgoing popular Tuscany for its less-visited (but just as gorgeous) next-door neighbor, Umbria.
 There are beautiful medieval towns dotting its rolling green hills, such as well-known Assisi and Perugia, as well as smaller Spello, Spoleto, and Orvieto.
-The best part is that if you visit Umbria during June you'll pay lower prices for villas and hotels than you would in neighboring Tuscany.
+The best part is that if you visit Umbria during June, you'll pay lower prices for villas and hotels than you would in neighboring Tuscany.

 If you plan on being in Italy at the end of the month, try to be in Rome.
-That's because every year on June 29th the city celebrates the Feast of St. Peter and St. Paul, the two patron saints of Italy's capital.
+That's because every year on June 29 the city celebrates the Feast of St. Peter and St. Paul, the two patron saints of Italy's capital.
 In the morning, the Pope holds a special mass in St. Peter's Square (tickets required), but there are processions throughout the city.
 There are also, of course, major festivities at the basilicas of St. Peter and St. Paul.
-Plus there's also an impressive firework show that begins at 9:30 pm at the Pincio Terrace overlooking Piazza del Popolo.
+Plus, there's also an impressive fireworks show that begins at 9:30 pm at the Pincio Terrace overlooking Piazza del Popolo.

 This feast is only a holiday in Rome, so you don't have to worry about the merrymaking affecting traffic or transport in other cities and towns.
 That said, if you do plan to travel around the country, opt to do so by train, as other forms of public transport are often unreliable.
 If you're only going to be in Rome, you don't need much time—you can see the major sites and enjoy the festivities in anywhere between three and seven days.